Here's everything you need to know about college

 Normal opening hours are as follows:

 However at key times of year the library will extend evening opening hours.
 Details will always be advertised in advance through e-mail, College News and the electronic sign boards.
 Your College card is your Library card.
 You will always need this to borrow items, including departmental textbooks.
-Full details of all Library services including the Library catalogue and our digital library can be found by clicking on the Library link on the student Sharepoint site.
+Full details of all Library services including the Library catalogue and our digital library can be found by visiting the library webpage (you may need to login).